ClintonGDavis/CSCI_1111_OOP_Coursework/CSCI_1112_Final_Project/README.md

 ## Code Example
 I am particularly proud of this line of code.
-Not because I find it to be especially complicated (I don't, for the record), but it was the one portion of code in my entire project I had difficulty formulating successfully.
+Not because I find it to be especially complicated (I don't, for the record) but it was the one portion of code in my entire project I had difficulty formulating successfully.

 Somehow I forgot that I needed to write an action event for each TextField.